 Instead of using only Swiss Stocks, we will see different allocations of Swiss Stocks and U.S. Stocks.

-But this means we have one more thing to take into account: currency exchanges!
+But this means we have one more thing to consider: currency exchanges!
 In that case, we need to scale the value of the U.S. Stocks to CHF based on the exchange rate.
-I was able able to find historical data for the USD/CHF exchange rate for this simulation.
+I could find historical data for the USD/CHF exchange rate for this simulation.

 Retirement of 10 Years

 We start again with ten years of retirement.

 Adding some U.S. Stocks improves our chances of success.
 But adding too much decreases them.
 This situation is something I did not expect!